-As a result of water saving efforts in our facilities, we achieved a 17.7% reduction year-on-year in water resource input to 26.438 m3.
+As a result of water saving efforts in our facilities, we achieved a 12% reduction year-on-year in water resource input to 23,263 m.
 The volume of wastewater output was the same as water resources input.

 Trends in water resources input (TACHI-S business locations in Japan)